getsolus/help-center-docs/docs/packaging/packaging-changes.md

 ### May

+#### Add Rust macros to package.yml

+- We now have macros for building Rust packages.
+Example: `%cargo_build`.
+Rust packages should be switched to use the new macros as they are updated.
+- See the "Rust (cargo) actionable macros" section on the [package.yml page](/docs/packaging/package.yml#rust-cargo-actionable-macros).

 #### Add guidance for SourceForge sources in package.yml

 - We now require SourceForge sources used in `package.yml` files to follow a specific format.